 Consequently, in February 2023, the Company and Mentor Partner I filed a Request for Entry of Judgment requesting that the Court enter an agreed stipulated judgment be entered against the G Farma Settlors for (1) the remaining amount unpaid of \$500,000 promised, all accrued interest thereon, and an additional \$2,000,000 agreed in the Settlement Agreement, (2) the Company's incurred costs, and (3) attorneys' fees paid by the Company to obtain the judgment.
+On July 11, 2023, the Court entered judgment against the G Farma Settlors and in favor of Mentor and Partner I in the amount of \$2,539,597, which is comprised of \$2,494,450 of the default settlement amount (calculated as the settlement payment, less payments made by the G Farma Settlors, plus the default addition) plus accrued and unpaid interest of \$40,219.09, costs of \$1,642.64, and attorneys' fees of \$3,285 incurred by Mentor and Mentor Partner I in connection with obtaining the judgment.
+The judgment also accrues post-judgment interest at the rate of 10% from July 11, 2023 until such time as the judgment is paid in full.

-The Company has retained the reserve on collections of the unpaid lease receivable balance due to the long history of uncertain payments from G Farma.
+The Company has retained the reserve on the unpaid notes receivable balance and collections of the unpaid lease receivable balance due to the long history of uncertain payments from G Farma and the G Farma Settlors.
 Payments recovered will be reported as Other income in the consolidated income statements.
-See Notes 8, 9, and 20 to Company's Annual Report for the period ended December 31, 2022 on Form 10-K filed with the Securities and Exchange Commission on March 28, 2023.
+See Notes 1, 8, and 18 to this Quarterly Report and Notes 8, 9, and 20 to Company's Annual Report for the period ended December 31, 2022 on Form 10-K filed with the Securities and Exchange Commission on March 28, 2023.
+The \$2,539,597 judgment and interest receivable of \$56,358 for the three months and nine months ended September 30, 2023 is fully reserved pending the outcome of the Company's collection process.